 The waste water tank collects the waste water.
-On the panel you can check how full the waste water tank is.
+The water level in the water and waste water tanks can be checked on the panel.

-- ▷ Before the water fittings can be used, the 12 V power supply on the panel must be switched on.
+- > Before the water fittings can be used, the 12 V power supply on the panel must be switched on.
 Otherwise the water pump will not work. - When the water tank is re-filled, an air bubble may form at the bottom of the pump.
 This air bubble will prevent water from being drawn in.
 Shake the water pump up and down energetically in the water.